tytydraco/yessleep/out/Ive_been_dating_a_famous_actor_for_three_months_He_constantly_smells_like_hes_burning.md

 I tipped my head back and frowned at what looked like a rooftop party.

-“That looks more like a gathering.”
+“That looks like more than a gathering.”
 I shot my friend a skeptical smile.

 Calliope rolled her eyes.
 “Okay, more than a gathering.
 You win.
 But cool, right?”